 Figure 2.
 Six of the key players in the story of the Carnegie Diplodocus and its casts.
 A. Andrew Carnegie, the millionaire philanthropist who funded the creation of the Carnegie Museum and after whom it is named.
 B. William J. Holland, director of the Carnegie Museum, whom Carnegie tasked with sourcing a giant dinosaur to exhibit.
 C. Olaf A. Peterson, who led the excavation of the paratype specimen CM 94.
 (See Figure K for those who excavated the holotype specimen CM 84).
 D. Arthur S. Coggeshall, who was the lead preparator of the Diplodocus fossils and supervised the subsequent mounting of both the original material and the casts.
 E. John B. Hatcher, who wrote the classic 1901 monograph describing the new species Diplodocus carnegii based on CM 84 and CM 94.
 F. Serafino Agostini, leader of the Italian crew that made the plaster molds and sculpted some of the elements that these were taken from.

 Figure 3.
-Jacob L. Wortman, leader of the field team, in Quarry D at Sheep Creek, Albany, Wyoming, in 1899, as the Carnegie Diplodocus is being excavated.
+Jacob L. Wortman, leader of the field team, in Quarry D at Sheep Creek, Albany County, Wyoming, in 1899, as the Carnegie Diplodocus is being excavated.
 Before him is the right femur of CM 84 in medial view with the ventral side lying upwards.
 Closer to the camera is a pelvic girdle bone, probably the right pubis in medial view with proximal to the left.
-Carnegie photograph #29.
+Carnegie Museum photograph #29.

 Figure 4.
 The field crew that excavated the Carnegie Diplodocus holotype CM 84 at Bonediggers Camp, Sheep Creek, Albany County, Wyoming.
 From left to right: Paul Miller, Jacob L. Wortman, William H. Reed, and William Reed Jr. Carnegie Museum photograph #37, taken in 1899.